Is Nametag safe with your data?

 Nametag Inc.

-Nametag earns an F (38/100) because it discloses little about its data practices.
+Nametag earns a B (60/100) because it discloses most of its data practices.

 vs category average